ChessBase: History

 Starting in 1983, Frederic Friedel and his colleagues put out a magazine Computer-schach und Spiele covering the emerging hobby of computer chess.
 In 1985, Friedel invited then world chess champion Garry Kasparov to his house.
 Kasparov mused about how a chess database would make it easier for him to prepare for specific opponents.
 Friedel began working with Bonn physicist Matthias Wüllenweber who created the first such database, ChessBase 1.0, as software for the Atari ST. The February 1987 issue of Computer-schach und Spiele introduced the database program as well as the ChessBase magazine, a floppy disk containing chess games edited by chess grandmaster John Nunn.

 The August 1991 issue of Computer-schach und Spiele announced that Dutch programmer Frans Morsch's Fritz program would soon be available for purchase as software for PCs.
 This method of software sale was unlike all the dedicated chess computers which at the time dominated the ratings lists.
 This program was marketed initially as Knightstalker in the U.S., while it was marketed as Fritz in the rest of the world.
-Mathias Feist joined ChessBase, and ported Fritz to DOS and then Microsoft Windows.
+Mathias Feist joined ChessBase and ported Fritz to MS-DOS and then Windows.

 In 1994, German chess grandmaster Rainer Knaak joined ChessBase as a full-time employee, annotating games for the ChessBase magazine, and soon authoring game database CD-ROMs on topics such as the Trompowsky Attack or Mating Attacks against 0-0.
 British grandmaster Daniel King was another early author of such CD-ROMs which eventually grew into the Fritztrainer series of multimedia DVDs.

 In the mid-1990s, R&D Publishing in the U.S. released a series of print books in the ChessBase University Opening Series, including Karpov and Alexander Beliavsky's The Caro-Kann in Black and White.

 In December 1996, ChessBase added Mark Uniacke's Hiarcs 6 chess engine to its product line up, selling it inside the existing Fritz graphical user interface (GUI).
 In March 1998, ChessBase added Junior 4.6 and Dr. Christian Donninger's Nimzo99.
 Also that year, ChessBase released Fritz 5 including a 'friend mode' which would automatically scale its strength of play down to the level that it assessed the player was playing.
 This remains a feature of all of ChessBase's graphical user interfaces.